 If summer in Australia means anything, it’s that people are likely to be going out in droves to buy an air conditioner to escape the heat.
-Before the slog of Christmas festivities and vegging out in front of the telly watching cricket or tennis comes around, it can pay to know exactly what type of air conditioner you want before you head to the shops.
+Before the slog of Christmas festivities and vegging out in front of the telly watching cricket or tennis, it can pay to know exactly what type of air conditioner you want before you head to the shops.
 A lot of us want the latest and greatest, and a smart air conditioner may fit the bill.
 So, what is a smart air conditioner, and where can you get one?
 Read on to find out.

 What is a smart air conditioner?

 Smart air conditioners are air conditioners that are connected to the internet and are thereby controllable through your smartphone, both inside your home and outside.
 It’s just one of the many appliances to join the ‘Internet of things’ – appliances connected to the internet for maximum controllability and convenience.
 Why ferret around for that air con remote stuck down the back of the couch, when you can just pick up your smartphone and fine-tune any and all settings on your air conditioner?
 Smart air conditioners afford you that luxury, and it’s an exciting step forward.

 What can smart air conditioners do?

 So, what can you actually do with a smart air conditioner?
 It varies of course model-by-model, but the general key features of smart air con are:

 - Control settings away from home, so you can come home to a frosty house after a day out